-If you’ve ever looked into starting a business on Amazon, chances are that you’ve come across the term “Retail Arbitrage.”
+If you’ve ever looked into starting a business on Amazon, the chances are that you’ve come across the term “Retail Arbitrage.”
 Retail Arbitrage is fairly an easy concept.
-A retail store sell its products to you at a certain rate.
-When you buy the products and sell the same with a higher rate, you earn a profit out of it.
+A retail store sells its products to you at a certain rate.
+When you buy the products and sell the same at a higher rate, you earn a profit.
 This is called a retail arbitrage.
 More specifically, you purchase a product for a lower or slightly discounted price and then sell the same product at a slightly higher price, therefore flipping it for a profit.

 Getting Started with Amazon Arbitrage for Beginners

-If you have made up your mind to starting your journey as a Amazon Arbitrageur, the First thing you have to do is Setting Up your Amazon Seller Account.
+If you have made up your mind to start your journey as an Amazon Arbitrageur, you have to do Setting Up Your Amazon Seller Account.

 You need an account to access a free app that provides you with the information you need to begin researching items on Amazon.

-I recommend signing up for an individual seller account to start because it doesn’t have any monthly fees.
+I recommend signing up for an individual seller account because it doesn’t have any monthly fees.

-Th next thing you should do is to download the Amazon Seller App.
+The next thing you should do is download the Amazon Seller App.
 It’s free and directly available through Amazon.
-You get details on the selling price, fees, among a few other details, of any product that is available on their website.
+You get details on the selling price, fees, and a few other details of any product available on their website.

-It uses the camera on your cell phone to scan the barcode of any product, and will then show you the pricing and fee information for any item that you are considering selling on Amazon.
+It uses the camera on your cell phone to scan the barcode of any product and then show you the pricing and fee information for any item you are considering selling on Amazon.

 Then, after these steps are done, find products to sell on Amazon.
-I have discussed below in details as to how you can find the best products to sell on amazon.
+I have discussed below in detail how you can find the best products to sell on amazon.

-Find the products, open your Amazon Seller App, and use your phone’s camera to scan the barcode of the products.
+Find the products, open your Amazon Seller App, and use your phone’s camera to scan the products’ barcode.
 Check two things on the screen:

-- The first is to make sure you are eligible to sell the product on Amazon under the selling eligibility section.
+- The first is to make sure you can sell the product on Amazon under the selling eligibility section.

 The sales rank is a piece of information that Amazon provides that gives us an idea of how fast an item is currently selling on Amazon.

-If the app shows that you are eligible to sell the item, and the rank is less than your threshold, then you want to check and see if the item will provide a desirable return on investment.
+If the app shows that you are eligible to sell the item and the rank is less than your threshold, you want to check and see if it will provide a desirable return on investment.

 Check Your Retail Arbitrage Products Profitability